tamara-bain/extended-django-redis/README.md

 #### Age
 `age(key, original_ttl, **kwargs)`
-The age of the key calculated from [ttl](https://redis.io/commands/ttl) and the original ttl given when the key was set
+The age of the key calculated from [ttl](https://redis.io/commands/ttl) and the original ttl given when the key was set.
+Returns None if the key never expires.

 #### Counter
 `counter(self, key, **kwargs)`